Elmer McCurdy: Death

-McCurdy's final robbery took place on October 4, 1911 near Okesa, Oklahoma.
-McCurdy and two accomplices planned to rob a Katy Train after hearing that it contained $400,000 in cash that was intended as royalty payment to the Osage Nation.
-However, McCurdy and the men mistakenly stopped a passenger train # 29 instead.
-The men were able to steal only $46 from the mail clerk, two demijohns of whiskey, a revolver, a coat and the train conductor's watch.
-A newspaper account of the robbery later called it "one of the smallest in the history of train robbery."
-McCurdy was disappointed by the haul and returned to Revard's ranch on October 6 where he began drinking the demijohns of whiskey he stole.
-By this time, he was also ill with tuberculosis which he developed after working in mines, and with a mild case of pneumonia, and with trichinosis.
-He stayed up drinking with some of the ranch hands before going to sleep in the hay loft the following morning.
+McCurdy's final robbery took place on October 4, 1911, near Okesa, Oklahoma, targeting a Katy Train which contained $400,000 in cash that was intended as a royalty payment to the Osage Nation.
+However, McCurdy and his two accomplices mistakenly stopped a passenger train instead.
+The men were able to steal only $46 from the mail clerk, two demijohns of whiskey, a revolver, a coat, and the conductor's watch.
+A newspaper account of the robbery later called it "one of the smallest in the history of train robbery" owing to the minimal amount of money stolen.

+McCurdy was disappointed by the haul and returned to Revard's ranch on October 6, where he began drinking the whiskey he stole.
+By this time he was ill with tuberculosis, which he had developed after working in mines.
+He also had a mild case of pneumonia and trichinosis.
+McCurdy stayed up drinking with some of the ranch hands before going to sleep in the hay loft the following morning.
 Unbeknownst to McCurdy, he had been implicated in the robbery and a $2,000 reward for his capture was issued.

-In the early morning hours of October 7, a posse of three sheriffs, brothers Bob and Stringer Fenton and Dick Wallace, tracked McCurdy to the hay shed using bloodhounds.
+In the early morning hours of October 7, a posse of three deputy sheriffs, brothers Bob and Stringer Fenton and Dick Wallace, tracked McCurdy to the hay shed using bloodhounds.
 They surrounded the hay shed and waited for daylight.
 In an interview featured in the October 8, 1911 edition of the Daily Examiner, Sheriff Bob Fenton recalled:

 It began just about 7 o'clock.
 We were standing around waiting for him to come out when the first shot was fired at me.
 It missed me and he then turned his attention to my brother, Stringer Fenton.
 He shot three times at Stringer and when my brother got under cover he turned his attention to Dick Wallace.
 He kept shooting at all of us for about an hour.
 We fired back every time we could.
 We do not know who killed him ... (on the trail) we found one of the jugs of whiskey which was taken from the train.
 It was about empty.
 He was pretty drunk when he rode up to the ranch last night.

 McCurdy was killed by a single gunshot wound to the chest which he sustained while lying down.